Incident classification includes setting priority, performing incident

 - Update with additional information from the

-The following options are available under the
+The following options are available from the

-More Actions menu.
+Other drop-down list.
 They allow you to delete an

 incident, move the incident to another project, merge the incident with other